Heccology/Bountiful-Fares/.github/ISSUE_TEMPLATE/integration-request.md

 ---

-### Do not request compatibility with mods that are Forge/NeoForge only.
+### Only request mod integration if that mod is on a compatible version, like 1.21.1 Fabric.

 **What mod would you like compatibility with?**
 Please give the name of the mod, what it adds, and a link to the mod page (preferably on Modrinth).